Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 The *'boss'* in this level is a collection of traps people fall into when making passwords; we'll be beating this boss together with **a passphrase worthy of greatness**, that you will generate yourself.

-This will be a human generated passphrase, which I'll be using as I move on to future posts, watch this space!
+This will be a human generated passphrase, which we'll be using as we move on to future posts, watch this space!

 # The Basics